How I Went From 30k in Debt and Zero eSkills… to Quitting my Day Job!

 The big five…oh!

-And then the money ran out.
+How did I get so unfit and overweight?
+And worse, then the money ran out.

 I had so much self-doubt.
-I had quit a good career and a good job that took me years to achieve and paid well.
+I had quit a good job, career, and salary that took me years to achieve.
 What on earth was I doing with my life?
 It seemed ridiculous to expect this to work out, having started with zero online knowledge.
 I mean, I could barely work my iPad.
-And surely I was too old to change careers completely?
+And surely I was too old to completely change career?
 Everything said this was going to be a disaster, and I would have to go crawling back to my old job.
 Again.
 And anyway, how long would this take?
 Or, more accurately, how long was I prepared to stick it out?
 So many doubts.
-But… eventually, the income came.
-Very slow at first, but then more quickly.

 I passionately believe that everyone can start something new for themselves – whether that’s to have a Plan B just in case, to earn extra money, or to get back time in your life.